Lynn M. LoPucki

 To prefer socially responsible corporations in their transactions, stakeholders must know which corporations they are.
 The system that will provide that information is almost entirely in place, but not yet effective.
-It will become effective only when substantial numbers of corporations report to the same set of standards.
-If no single set of standards emerges, the government may choose one for them.
+It will become effective only when a substantial number of corporations report to the same set of standards.
+If no single set of standards emerges, the government may choose a set of standards.

 I am working on five projects:

 To demonstrate the feasibility of ranking based on readily and publicly available information (Objection 1, above) I ranked S&P 500 companies based on the greenhouse gas (GHG) emissions they reported to the EPA.
 The rankings are here.
 I chose the EPA data as the basis for ranking because GHG emissions reporting is mandatory and the emissions are of sufficient importance that potential stakeholders might use them in their decision making.

 The EPA’s data are for about 8,000 high-emission facilities and so include about half of all GHG emissions in the US.
 Matching facilities to companies was difficult and time consuming.
 I was able to match 132 of the S&P 500 to reported emissions.
 The other 368 companies “tied for first” by having no reportable emissions.